Seamus Sullivan, President of IASAQ.

 both promoting & preserving Irish heritage in Queensland.
 This has extended into his co-founding

-of a number of integral Irish clubs and organizations within the State; these include the Qld Gaelic
+of a number of integral Irish clubs and organisations within the State; these include the Queensland

 celebrated St.Patricks Day parade.